felixrieseberg/test-windows-linux-subsystem/README.md

 ## Parameters

-* Running a specific can be done by passing `-testSuite suiteNameToTest`
+* Running a specific test suite can be done by passing `-testSuite suiteNameToTest`
 * lxcore tracing can be enabled by passing `-lxcoreTrace`